 Students must apply for admission to Wytheville Community College before they can be enrolled in a dual enrollment course.
-Students may apply online at https://www.wcc.vccs.edu/apply.
-Students must also meet college placement requirements, which consist of required minimum scores on the VPT, or students may submit appropriate PSAT/SAT/ACT scores.
+Students may apply online here.
+Students must also meet college placement requirements, which consist of either a minimum GPA, required minimum scores on the VPT, or students may submit appropriate PSAT/SAT/ACT scores.
 (Appendix B)